knative/eventing/test/README.md

 ```

 By default, tests run against images with the `latest` tag.
 To override this
-bevavior you can specify a different tag through `-tag`:
+behavior you can specify a different tag through `-tag`:

 ```bash
 go test -v -tags=e2e -count=1 ./test/e2e -tag e2e